RobTillaart/Arduino/libraries/DS18B20/readme.md

 The DS18B20 library supports only the DS18B20, only one sensor per pin, no parasite mode, no Fahrenheit and no alarm functions.
-The only feature the class supports is the asynchrone reading of the temperature by means of three core functions:
+The only feature the class supports is the asynchronous reading of the temperature by means of three core functions:

 * requestTemperatures()
 * isConversionComplete()
 * readTempC()

 This allowed the class to be both minimal in size and non-blocking.
-In fact the class has no support for a synchronuous read in one call.
-This choice will learn people how to work in a non-blocking way from the start.
+In fact the class has no support for a synchronous read in one call.
+This choice will teach people how to work in a non-blocking way from the start.

 Effort has been taken to keep the code, variables and function names compatible with ATCL library mentioned above.
-This way you can step over to that one with relative few problems when you need more functionality like multiple sensors on one pin.
+This way you can step over to that one with relatively few problems when you need more functionality like multiple sensors on one pin.

 Finally this library will probably make it easier to use a DS18B20 with processing